-On a recent trip to south Florida, I had the pleasure of discovering the smallest Post Office in the United States.
+On a recent trip to South Florida, I had the pleasure of discovering the smallest Post Office in the United States.

 I had been in Miami and was taking the scenic route west to see some of the area before I started to venture back north.
-I had no idea I was going to encounter a historical landmark along my way.
+I had no idea I was going to encounter a historical landmark along the way.

 Located in a very small building not much bigger than a storage closet in Collier County along the Tamiami Trail, the tiny Post Office in Ochopee, FL began its operation in 1953.